Nicolas2912/cpp-ml-react/README.md

     -   NN predictions for the input X values will be plotted as orange triangles on the main chart.

 4.  **Visualization**:
-    -   The main chart displays data points, the LR line (if trained), LR predictions (if made), and NN predictions (if trained).
+    -   The main chart displays data points, the LR line (if trained), LR predictions (if made), and NN predictions (triangles connected by an interpolated curve, if trained).
     -   Hover over points/lines for details.
     -   The chart automatically adjusts its axes to fit the data and predictions.